-If you’re someone interested in both criminology and computer science, ready to put your digital skills to work keeping your area safe, a career as a forensic computer analyst could be perfect for you.
+If you’re someone who is interested in both criminology and computer science, and ready to put your digital skills to work keeping your area safe, then a career as a forensic computer analyst could be perfect for you.

-Whether it’s a mobile phone or a computer system, devices can store information useful in solving modern crimes.
-Forensic computer analysts examine this information, including any relevant images, text messages, emails, documents, and any other data law enforcement officers might find useful in furthering a criminal investigation.
+Whether it’s a mobile phone or a computer system, devices can store information that is useful in solving modern crimes.
+Forensic computer analysts examine this information, including any relevant images, text messages, emails, documents, and any other data that law enforcement officers might find useful in furthering a criminal investigation.

 If you’re aspiring to become a forensic computer analyst, you will most likely need to obtain a relevant undergraduate degree.
 You will also benefit from any years of experience spent working in the field of criminal justice.